Revealing the neurocognitive mechanisms underlying the perception of social interactions

 Barzy, M., Morgan, R., Cook, R., & Gray, K.L.H.
 (2023).
 Are social interaction preferentially attended in real-world scenes?
 Evidence from change blindness.
 Quarterly Journal of Experimental Psychology, e17470218231161044.

-Bunce, C. Tsantani, M., Press, C., Gray, K.L.H., & Cook, R. (under review).
+Bunce, C. Tsantani, M., Press, C., Gray, K.L.H., & Cook, R. (in prep).
 Typical sensitivity to changes in interpersonal distance in developmental prosopagnosia.